rool78/rool78.github.io/content/articles/switching-coroutine-dispatchers.md

 }
 ````

-*Notice that we are injecting the CoroutineDispatcher within the constructor, it's also a good practice that make things
+*Notice that we are injecting the CoroutineDispatcher within the constructor, it's also a good practice that makes things
 easier for testing but that will be covered on another article.*

 ````kotlin